 The “Senior Breakfast” continues, and they are showing Kelly and Brenda skydiving, and at this point, I would seriously start throwing food at the television.
 Or better yet, a hammer.

 Now they’re showing the gals doing backup for Emily Valentine singing “Breaking Up is Hard to Do.”
-Have y’all ever seen that Lifetime movie with Emily Valentine, Grant Show, and Joanna Kerns?
+Have you guys ever seen that Lifetime movie with Emily Valentine, Grant Show, and Joanna Kerns?
 Because it is obviously amazing.

 At this point, I would exchange my hammer for a chair, because they are showing still pics of Brandon while the main girls and these two random chicks sing this horrid little ditty about how dreamy Brandon is, and again with the creepy brother/sister thing because while I love my brothers, I would not sing a song about how dreamy they are.

 Montage!
-Of all the women Brandon’s been with including that one Latina chick who showed up for one episode so we could all learn an Important Lesson About Race Relations, then disappeared forever.
+Of all the women Brandon’s been with including that one Latina girl who was awesome but because it was a Spelling show in the ’90s, only was there for one episode so we could all learn an Awkward Important Lesson About Race Relations, then she disappeared forever.
 Oh, and hi, Nikki!
-I loved Nikki.
-Remember when she and Brandon had sex for the first time and she’s wearing an awesome shirt (RIP spandex bodysuits) and they actually have really good chemistry and the song playing is really good though I don’t remember what it was and either way could not compare to “Love Is” playing when Billy and Amanda had sex the first time on “Melrose Place.”
+I LOVED Nikki.
+Remember when she and Brandon had sex for the first time and she’s wearing an awesome outfit (RIP spandex bodysuits) and they actually have really good chemistry and the song playing is sexy, though I don’t remember what it was and either way could not compare to “Love Is” playing when Billy and Amanda had sex for the first time on “Melrose Place.”
 Oh and hahahaah remember David Arquette played Nikki’s ex-boyfriend?

-Yeah, Nikki was totally the best girlfriend Brandon ever had except maybe that one time he visited Emily Valentine in San Francisco.
-However, when asked who was his favorite, he gets all misty water-colored memories about freakin’ Gabrielle Anwar because she ice skated with him.
+Yeah, Nikki was totally the best girlfriend Brandon ever had except maybe that one time he visited Emily Valentine in San Francisco after she cleaned up her act and wore hats, but more conservative hats, and had responsible brown hair.
+However, when asked who was his favorite, Brandon gets all misty water-colored memories about freakin’ Gabrielle Anwar because she ice skated with him.
 And don’t get me wrong, I loved Gabrielle Anwar in “Wild Horses Can’t Be Broken” as well as that fine cinematic masterpiece “If Looks Could Kill.”
 But her character on “90210” was no Nikki.
-And for any show or movie to use “I Had the Time of My Life” unironically is pure blasphemy.
+And for any show or movie besides “Dirty Dancing” to use “I Had the Time of My Life” unironically is pure blasphemy.

 Ah, the David Silver dance.
 I can do it.
 The key is to look really surprised the entire time.
-That said, I miss early ’90s dancing.
+Jokes aside, I miss early ’90s dancing.

 FLASHBACK!!
 To Brenda’s First Time after Spring Fling.
 Remember how it was such a big deal that she came out and said “have sex” without shame?
 And remember her uber-early-’90s penguin dress?